omairaslam/Clipboard-Monitor/clipboard_monitor/docs/MODULE_DEVELOPMENT.md

 1. Accept a string parameter containing the clipboard content
 2. Return `True` if the clipboard was modified, `False` otherwise

+### Return Value Specification

+The `process()` function in each module **MUST** follow this return value convention:

+- Return `True` ONLY if the module has modified the clipboard content
+- Return `False` if:
+  - The module didn't process the content (not applicable)
+  - The module processed the content but didn't modify the clipboard
+  - The module performed other actions (notifications, browser launch, etc.)

+This is critical because the main application uses this return value to determine if it needs to re-fetch and re-process the clipboard content with remaining modules.

 ## Module Loading Process

 1. The main application scans the `modules/` directory for Python files ending with `_module.py`